William G. Connare

-William Graham Connare (December 11, 1911 – June 12, 1995) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Greensburg from 1960 to 1987.
+William Graham Connare (December 11, 1911 – June 12, 1995) was an American Catholic prelate who served as bishop of Greensburg in Pennsylvania from 1960 to 1987.

 Biography

 Early life

 William Connare was born on December 11, 1911, in the East End of Pittsburgh, Pennsylvania, one of three children of James J. and Nellie T. (O'Connor) Connare.
 His parents were Irish immigrants who immigrated to the United States from County Galway and County Kerry, respectively.
 James Connare worked as an engineer for Nabisco.
 William Connare was a first cousin once removed of Mother Mercedes O'Connor, who was the first sister recruited by Katherine Drexel into the order of the Sisters of the Blessed Sacrament and the first successor to Drexel.
 Connare remained very close to the Sisters of the Blessed Sacrament throughout his life.

-In 1917, Connare enrolled at the newly opened St. Lawrence School.
+In 1917, Connare enrolled at the newly opened St. Lawrence School in Pittsburgh.
 After graduating from Duquesne University Preparatory School, he studied at Duquesne University in Pittsburgh.
-He graduated from Duquesne in 1932, and then attended St. Vincent College in Latrobe, where he earned a Master's degree in 1934.
-He began his studies for the priesthood at St. Vincent Seminary.
+He graduated from Duquesne in 1932, and then attended St. Vincent College in Latrobe, Pennsylvania, where he earned a Master's degree in 1934.
+He began his studies for the priesthood at St. Vincent Seminary in Latrobe.

 Priesthood

-Connare was ordained a priest for the Diocese of Pittsburgh by Bishop Hugh C. Boyle on June 14, 1936.
-His first assignment was as a curate at St. Canice Parish in Pittsburgh.
-He was transferred to the Cathedral of St. Paul in Pittsburgh in 1937, where he remained for twelve years.
-In 1949, Connare was appointed administrator of St. Richard Parish, an African American parish in the Hill District.
-He became both pastor of St. Richard's and a domestic prelate in 1955.
+Connare was ordained a priest for the Diocese of Pittsburgh by Bishop Hugh C. Boyle at Saint Vincent Basilica in Latrobe on June 14, 1936.
+After his ordination, the diocese assigned Connare as a curate at St. Canice Parish in Pittsburgh.
+He was transferred to the Cathedral of St. Paul in Pittsburgh in 1937, where he remained for 12 years.
+In 1949, Connare was appointed administrator of St. Richard Parish, an African American parish in the Hill District of Pittsburgh.
+He became both pastor of St. Richard's in 1955; that same year, the Vatican elevated Connare to the rank of domestic prelate.

 At St. Richard's, Connare helped organize the Catholic Interracial Council of Pittsburgh in 1953.
 He was also a board member of the Urban League of Pittsburgh and the Pittsburgh branch of the National Association for the Advancement of Colored People (NAACP).
 In addition to his pastoral duties, Connare served as diocesan director of the Society for the Propagation of the Faith and as vicar for religious.